gjesshopper/loudspeaker_modeling/README.md

 # loudspeaker_modeling

-This repositary is created for my project thesis in the final year of NTNU.
+This repositary is created by Jesper Holsten for the project thesis in the final year of NTNU.

 Greatly inspired by certain scripts included in Ulf Peter Svenssons EDtoolbox: